 Calligraphy is a type of lettering, and yet, it isn’t.
-In the simplest of terms from typography and design expert Gerrit Noordzij, calligraphy is writing—a single pass of the pen/tool to write as a form of art; whereas lettering consists of built-up letters—drawing with multiple strokes; and typography is writing with prefabricated, designed letters.
+In the simplest of terms from typography and design expert Gerrit Noordzij, calligraphy is writing—a single pass of the pen/tool to write as a form of art; whereas lettering consists of built-up letters—drawing with multiple strokes; and typography is writing with prefabricated, pre-designed letters.
 This is, in essence, what really defines the three from each other.

 The Oxford Dictionary defines calligraphy as “decorative handwriting or handwritten lettering”, which is how many people perceive it.
 I like to also think of calligraphy as a discipline—akin to playing an instrument—whereby the practitioner has to develop the skill through constant practice and growth.

 Even though calligraphy, lettering and typography all use the same principles for spacing, consistency, weight and contrast to determine what is “good”, they are all distinct disciplines.
 In my work, I do calligraphy and lettering, but also use type as a designer—wielding pre-designed letters (i.e. fonts) to create a finished piece.
 I have formally studied typeface design (the discipline that leads to the creation of the prefabricated letters that are fonts and typefaces), but these days choose to focus on being a student of calligraphy and also to create lettering by hand.

 I like to think of lettering as having a bit of a split personality.
 On one hand, it’s a illustration of letters that come together to create a design that is intended for one configuration only.
 When a designer is lettering, he/she is creating art where the focus is on the whole, unique composition, rather than ensuring the individual pieces could work if thrown together in another way.
 For most lettering projects, if the individual alphabet characters were to be rearranged, it would most certainly look like amateur hour!